Leo Tilman

+Tilman is the author of dozens of original works, including a textbook Risk Management (2000) co-authored with BlackRock’s co-founder Bennett Golub.
+In collaboration with Nobel economist Edmund Phelps, he co-authored a 2010 Harvard Business Review proposal to reignite U.S. economic dynamism by creating the First National Bank of Innovation.
+In a 2012 European Financial Review article, he redefined the concept of risk intelligence as an essential new competence for companies and investors.

 Tilman was one of the main architects of a public/private partnership involving the White House Rural Council, U.S. Department of Agriculture, and the Farm Credit System that brought billions of private capital to innovative companies and projects.

-Tilman was profiled as a "Business Visionary" by Forbes among "influential authors, decision makers, and thought leaders in the field of business" and named Young Global Leader of the World Economic Forum for "professional accomplishments, commitment to society and potential to contribute to shaping the future of the world."
+He was profiled as a "Business Visionary" by Forbes among "influential authors, decision makers, and thought leaders in the field of business" and named Young Global Leader of the World Economic Forum for "professional accomplishments, commitment to society and potential to contribute to shaping the future of the world."

 Education and early career

 Tilman received B.A. and M.A. in mathematics from Columbia University and executive education at the Kennedy School of Government at Harvard University and the Jackson Institute for Global Affairs at Yale University.
-Before founding Capitol Peak and Tilman & Company, Tilman was Chief Institutional Strategist and Senior Managing Director at Bear Stearns.
+Before founding Tilman & Company, he was Chief Institutional Strategist and Senior Managing Director at Bear Stearns.
 He started his career at BlackRock.